ernestomr87/backend-challenges-to-do/challenges/beginner/api-echo.md

 ## Introduction

-The "Echo API" challenge is designed to build a simple RESTful API that echoes back the data sent in a POST request.
+The "Echo API" challenge is designed to build a simple REST API that echoes back the data sent in a POST request.

 ### Objectives